Jussie Smollett sentenced to 150 days in jail in fake attack

 As deputies led him from the courtroom, Smollett shouted out again.

-“I am innocent,” he yelled, raising his first.
+“I am innocent,” he yelled, raising his fist.
 “I could have said I am guilty a long time ago.”

-The judge sentenced Smollett to 30 months of felony probation, with five months served in jail, and ordered that he pay $120,106 in restitution to the city of Chicago and a $25,000 fine.
+The judge sentenced Smollett to 30 months of felony probation, with 150 days served in Cook County Jail, and ordered that he pay $120,106 in restitution to the city of Chicago and a $25,000 fine.

 Special prosecutor Dan Webb asked Linn to include “an appropriate amount of prison time” when sentencing the actor for his conviction on five counts of disorderly conduct.

-After the hearing, Webb said Smollett’s actions undeniably hurt other people — and may continue to affect genuine victims of crime.

-“His conduct denigrated hate crimes,” he said.
+“His conduct denigrated hate crimes,” Webb said after the hearing.
 “His conduct will discourage others who are victims of hate crimes from coming forward and reporting those crimes to law enforcement.”

 Smollett’s attorneys wanted the judge to limit the sentence to community service, arguing that he had already been punished by the criminal justice system and damage to his career.